spark-jobserver/spark-jobserver/doc/python.md

     curl "localhost:8090/jobs/<job-id>"

-## SQLContext and HiveContext support
+Note: The SparkJobServer takes care of pushing the Egg file you uploaded to Spark as part of the job submission, ensuring that all workers have access to the full contents of the Egg file.

+## PythonSessionContext

+Python session context provides full access to Spark Session including access to the underlaying Spark Context.
+The previously available  `SQLContext` and `HiveContext` Context Factory are no longer supported.

-Python support is also available for `SQLContext` and `HiveContext`.
-Simply launch a context using `spark.jobserver.python.PythonSQLContextFactory` or `spark.jobserver.python.PythonHiveContextFactory`.
-For example:
+Simply launch a context using `spark.jobserver.python.PythonSessionContextFactory` For example:

-    curl -X POST "localhost:8090/contexts/pysql-context?context-factory=spark.jobserver.python.PythonSQLContextFactory"
+    curl -X POST "localhost:8090/contexts/pysql-context?context-factory=spark.jobserver.python.PythonSessionContextFactory"

 When implementing the Python job, you can simply assume that the `context` argument to `validate` and `run_job` is of the appropriate type.
 Due to dynamic typing in Python, this is not enforced in the method definitions.
 For example: